Hoshitoge Terraced Rice Fields 星峠の棚田

 Rice fields as you've never seen them before

 Niigata Prefecture is one of Japan's most favored rice-growing districts.
-Located on private land but viewable from the roadside, the Hoshitoge Terraced Rice Fields are one of the Tokamachi area's most picturesque yet unlikely tourist attractions.
-With over 200 rice fields dotting the sloping and hilly landscape, visit here at any time of year to experience remarkable scenic beauty.
+Located on private land but viewable from the roadside, the Hoshitoge Rice Field Terraces are one of the Tokamachi area's most picturesque tourist attractions.
+From the top of this hill you can see rice fields dotting the hilly landscape.
+Visit any time of year to experience this remarkable scenery.

 How to Get There

-Visitors traveling from Tokyo can take the JR Toki Shinkansen from Tokyo Station to Echigo-Yuzawa Station.
-From there, transfer to a train on the Hokuhoku Line bound for Saigata and disembark at Matsudai.
-The Hoshitoge Terraced Rice Fields are 20 minutes away by taxi or rented car.
+Visitors traveling from Tokyo can take the shinkansen from Tokyo Station to Echigo-Yuzawa Station.
+From there, transfer to the Hokuhoku Line bound for Saigata and disembark at Matsudai.
+Hoshitoge is 20 minutes away by taxi or rented car.

 Other rice terraces

-While Hoshitoge is considered the most famous of the area's rice terraces, the nearby Gimyou, Kamou , Matsudai, and Sugakari rice terraces are also frequented by visitors.
-These rice terraces form the group of the Echigo Matsudai Rice Terraces that are considered part of “Japan's Top 100 magnificent sights.”
+While Hoshitoge is considered the most famous of the area's rice terraces, the nearby Gimyou and Kamou rice terraces are also frequented by visitors.
+These rice terraces form the Echigo Matsudai Rice Terraces group, considered part of “Japan's Top 100 magnificent sights.”